YazanM23/DataBaseProject/README.md

   - Manage employee roles and assignments to projects.

 - **Database Integration**:
-  - Uses MySQL for data storage and management.
+  - Uses Oracle Database for data storage and management.
   - Implements CRUD operations for projects and employee data.

 - **User-Friendly Interface**: